PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 variable will only be seen by code in that function and will exist only as long as the function is executing.
-If the assignment is at the top level of a module, i.e., in a file but not inside a ``def`` or ``class`` statement (we’ll talk about classes later), then the variable will be known in the module and will exist as long as the program is running–unless you explicitly delete it.
+If the assignment is at the top level of a module, i.e., in a file but not inside a ``def`` or ``class`` statement (we'll talk about classes later), then the variable will be known in the module and will exist as long as the program is running–unless you explicitly delete it.